 We are looking for kind, curious, and engaged students who are eager to contribute to our school community.
 We consider the information given on the application; the student's academic records, writing, and test scores; teachers and school recommendations; the student's talents, aspirations, character, and leadership qualities; and information gathered during the interview with a member of the Harvard-Westlake community.
 There is no single factor that determines a decision on an applicant.
 The school seeks to create a diverse community of engaged learners and citizens ready for their next adventure.

-Seventh and ninth grades are the two main admission points into Harvard-Westlake.
-Two hundred fifteen spaces are available in the seventh grade, and approximately seventy-five new students are accepted into the ninth grade as we add to the class.
-We do not anticipate having any openings in the eighth grade for the 2018–2019 school year.
-Depending upon total school enrollment, between ten and fifteen students are admitted into the tenth grade.
-Applications for admission to the eleventh and twelfth grades are only considered in special circumstances, such as a student's family moving from out of state.
+The two main entry points into Harvard-Westlake are seventh and ninth grade.
+Approximately 215 spaces are available in the seventh grade, and approximately 90 new students are accepted into the ninth grade as we add to the class.
+We do not anticipate having any openings in the eighth grade for the 2024-2025 school year.
+Depending upon total school enrollment each year, approximately 5-10 students are admitted into the 10th grade.
+Applications for admission to the 11th and 12th grades are only considered in special circumstances, such as a student's family moving from out of the area.